ReneOlsthoorn/Ground/README.md

 Left-side and Right-side using emitted code.
 In our example: the integer will get extra code which will convert the integer to a string (see usage of EmitConversionCompatibleType in method VisitorBinaryExpr in sourcefile Compiler.cs).

+### ParentScopeVariable
+When the Parser is done, we have a tree of Statement or Expression subclassed objects.
+The symbols in the symboltable usually have a reference to these objects.
+So, what kind of symbol is ParentScopeVariable?
+Well, it defines a usage of a variable from another scope.
+So, the ParentScopeVariable knows how many levels down the original variable is.
+In the code generation process this is important.

 ### Emitting x86-64 code:
 Emitting happens in the CodeEmitterX64 class.
 For different types, different codepaths are emitted.
 For instance in the method CodeEmitterX64>>PopSub() you see different code for different expression types.
 One for integer, one for